it-dept-cis/RABET-V-Pilot/docs/source/Activities/Submission_Review_Process.md

 ### Inputs

-  - Provider’s submission package
+  - The RTP's submission package

+  - The RTP's Process Assessment

-  - Prior process review, if a revision submission
+  - Prior reviews, if a Revision Submission

 ### Outputs